 All of our children genuinely flourish in our beautiful surroundings and they are offered the attention, care and guidance that will allow them to develop as young people.
 It is no coincidence that our House boards boast the names of numerous scholars and internationally recognised sportsmen and musicians.

-We offer a range of different types of boarding in both the girls’ and boys’ houses, including full, weekly, home and away (where children go home at weekends and on Wednesday evenings after sports matches) and flexi boarding (where children stay for between one and three nights / week).
+We offer a range of different types of boarding in both the girls’ and boys’ houses, including full, weekly, tri (where children stay three nights a week) and flexi boarding (where children can stay on a flexible basis).

 STATEMENT OF BOARDING PRINCIPLES AND PRACTICE

 Boarding at Sedbergh Preparatory School is based on the principle that the House should act as an extension of the child’s family.
 The Houses have a warm and welcoming atmosphere which provides a happy and structured environment for boarders.
 The behaviour of both children and staff is based upon kindness, tolerance and respect.

 Boarding gives children a chance to make even greater use of the School’s extensive facilities and beautiful location.
 A busy and fun-filled activity programme throughout the whole week gives boarders time to enjoy each other’s company and build relationships that will stand the test of time.

 What can I say about boarding?
 Well we are just one big family!
 It is just like living at home but with your friends, and it is far more exciting!

 Emilia, Year 8

 It really is like a big sleepover with all your best friends, but I get to live with them every day.
 We have busy timetables in the evening as well as during the day so I am never bored.

 Max, Year 7